draupnir45/FlameKit/README.md

 ## Update Log

 - 0.1.9 : Add `isEnabled` property to the FlameButton
-- 0.1.10 : Add property `isHighlighted` and function `setHighlightedAppearanceHandler(highlightedAppearanceHandler:)` to the FlameButton
+- 0.1.10 : Add property `isHighlighted` and `highlightedAppearanceHandler` to the FlameButton

 ## Summary